MeHti6/Schedule-repeater/README.md

 - `/channel <channel_id>` — Set the target channel
 - `/time <MonthDay, HH:MM>` — Set the start time in Tehran timezone (e.g., `Jul25, 14:00`)
 - `/timenow` — Show the current time and day in Tehran
+- `/remain` — Show how many messages are scheduled and how many remain
+- `/delete` — Cancel all scheduled messages
 - 📨 Send messages after `/time` — they will be scheduled 10 minutes apart
 - 🕒 Works 24/7 using PythonAnywhere's **Always-on Task**